Alphabetical Plant Listing

-Pinus sylvestris (Scotch Pine)
+Pinus sylvestris (Scots Pine)

 Scotch Pine, Scots Pine, Archangel Redwood, Baltic Redwood, Scotch Fir, Scots Fir, Norway Fir